RA-Company/ctd/README.md

 Operators retrieves a list of operators from the Chat2Desk API.
 It uses the APIOperators method to fetch the operators and handles errors.
 If the response status is not "success", it returns nil.
-It returns a pointer to a slice of CtdOperator, which contains the operators.
+It returns a slice of Operator, which contains the operators.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.